ftlabs/ftcolumnflow/README.md

 		$ buster test

 	There are a number of options for test output - see the [reporters documentation](http://busterjs.org/docs/test/reporters/) and the **Reporters** examples at the bottom of [the overview page](http://busterjs.org/docs/overview/).

+*	Alternatively, the tests can be run in PhantomJs using the simple command:

+		$ grunt test

 ## Credits and collaboration